Shelex/cypress-allure-plugin/README.md

 There are also existing solutions that may help you prepare your report infrastructure:

 -   [Allure Server](https://github.com/kochetkov-ma/allure-server) - self-hosted portal with your reports
+-   [allure-reports-portal](https://github.com/pumano/allure-reports-portal) - another portal which allows to gather reports for multiple projects in single ui
 -   [Github Action](https://github.com/simple-elf/allure-report-action) - report generation + better implementation for historic reports described above
 -   [Allure TestOps](https://docs.qameta.io/allure-testops/) - Allure portal for those who want more than report